Edge Services - Concepts

 - A customizable and secure endpoint for accessing content via Edge Services, which can be set to a subdomain of your choice.

-.
-When a client requests content from the Edge Services endpoint, it is served by Edge Services and its cache, rather than from the origin (Object Storage bucket or Load Balancer backend servers) directly.
+The endpoint from which a given Edge Services pipeline can be accessed, e.g. https://pipeline-id.svc.edge.scw.cloud.
+When a client requests content from the Edge Services endpoint, it is served by Edge Services and its cache, rather than from the backend (Object Storage bucket or Load Balancer) directly.
 Edge Services automatically manages redirection from HTTP to HTTPS.

-The endpoint can be customized with a user-defined subdomain, allowing you to replace the standardized endpoint with the subdomain of a domain you already own, e.g. http://my-own-domain.com
+The endpoint can be customized with a user-defined subdomain, allowing you to replace the standardized endpoint with the subdomain of a domain you already own, e.g. http://my-own-domain.com.
+An associated certificate, and CNAME record will be required, in this case.

-The origin host must be associated with the origin Load Balancer / its backend servers, and only one host may be set per pipeline.
+The destination host must be associated with the Load Balancer / its backend servers, and only one host may be set per pipeline.
 If your Load Balancer is in front of multiple hosts, you can create a separate Edge Services pipeline for each.
 Each host will therefore get its own Edge Services endpoint and cache.

 In the context of an Edge Services Web Application Firewall, the paranoia level determines how sensitive the request-evaluation mechanism is to potential threats.
 Four paranoia levels are available, with level 1 being the least sensitive, and level 4 being the most sensitive.
 The higher the paranoia level, the more likely it is that a given request will be judged to be malicious.
 For full details on paranoia levels, see our detailed documentation.